Fiwafoofa/website/README.md

 For this deliverable I stored the product information in the database.

 - **MongoDB Atlas database created** - done!
-- **Endpoints for data** - My stubbed out endpoints now process the data and send it to Mongo.
+- **Endpoints for data** - Stubbed out endpoints now process the data and send it to Mongo.
 I access the database through functions in `database.js`.
 - **Stores data in MongoDB** - Stores the user and order information in the database.
+Additionally associates both users and orders to a groupID randomly given.

 ## Login deliverable

 For this deliverable I associate the products and groups with the logged in user.

-- **User registration** - Creates a new account in the database.
+- **User registration** - Creates a new account in the database with an associated group.
 Duplicate emails are not allowed.
-- **existing user** - Stores the users and their respective groups in the database.
+- **Existing user** - Stores the users and their respective groups in the database.
 - **Use MongoDB to store credentials** - Stores both user and their groups/products.
+Emails, passwords, groupIDs, etc. are stored.
 - **Restricts functionality** - You cannot use the web application until you have logged in or registered and received a valid authToken.
 AuthTokens are deleted when the user logs out.
+If there is an invalid authToken or group, the web app sends you back to index.html.

 ## WebSocket deliverable (yeah I don't know what the idea behind this deliverable stuff is, but I did not do anything!)